hieplpvip/Asus-Zenbook-Hackintosh/downloads/readme.txt

 Files downloaded by download.sh

-le_kexts contains kexts that CAN be installed to /Library/Extensions

 clover_kexts contains kexts that MUST be installed to CLOVER/kexts/other

-necessary_le_kexts contains kexts that MUST be installed to /Library/Extensions
+required_le_kexts contains kexts that MUST be installed to /Library/Extensions

+le_kexts contains kexts that CAN be installed to /Library/Extensions (not required)

 To install kexts to Clover, just copy them to /EFI/CLOVER/kexts/other